brianmadden/krawler/README.md

 - If an anchor tag specifies `rel='canonical'` the `canonicalForm` will not be subject to further processing.

--`KrawlUrl.new`'s implementation has been changed to prevent `null` from being returned in certain circumstances.
+- `KrawlUrl.new`'s implementation has been changed to prevent `null` from being returned in certain circumstances.